cortivision/nirfaster-uFF/README.md

 ## Citation

-A paper on this package is currently in preperation.
-For now, if you are using our toolbox, please cite the original NIRFAST paper:
+If you are using our toolbox, please cite our papers:

+1. Cao, Jiaming, et al. “NIRFASTerFF: An accessible, cross-platform python package for fast photon modeling.” *Journal of Biomedical Optics*, vol. 30, no. 11, 2025, https://doi.org/10.1117/1.jbo.30.11.115001.

-Dehghani, Hamid, et al. "Near infrared optical tomography using NIRFAST: Algorithm for numerical model and image reconstruction."
-Communications in numerical methods in engineering 25.6 (2009): 711-732. doi:10.1002/cnm.1162
+2. Dehghani, Hamid, et al. “Near Infrared Optical Tomography using NIRFAST: Algorithm for numerical model and image reconstruction.” *Communications in Numerical Methods in Engineering*, vol. 25, no. 6, 2008, pp. 711–732, https://doi.org/10.1002/cnm.1162.

 ## The demos